 - Due to their operating principle, electrochemical type sensors may exhibit negative sensitivity to certain interference gases.
 In environments where interference gases are present, the reading may be lower than the actual concentration of the detection target gas present, and particularly at high concentrations, the reading may even turn negative, triggering an M OVER alarm.
-(Refer to '12-5 List of interference gases for electrochemical type sensors'.) - Note that if new ceramic type combustible gas sensors are used in an environment where silicone compounds, halides, high-concentration sulfides, or high-concentration solvent gases are present, sensor life may be reduced, sensitivity to combustible gases may deteriorate, and accurate readings may not be obtained. - If use in such environments is unavoidable, use for the shortest possible time and allow the product to suck in clean air afterward.
+(Refer to '12-5 List of interference gases for electrochemical type sensors'.) - Note that if new ceramic type combustible gas sensors are used in an environment where silicone compounds, halides, high-concentration sulfides including H2S, or high-concentration solvent gases are present, sensor life may be reduced, sensitivity to combustible gases may deteriorate, and accurate readings may not be obtained.
+Also, sensitivity may decrease over time.
+If the detector is used in such environments, perform air calibration and bump test after use.
 Confirm that the reading returns to normal and is stabilized. - An oxygen concentration of at least 10 vol% is required in order for the new ceramic type combustible gas sensor (%LEL) in the product to accurately measure gases and display concentrations. - Due to the sensor characteristics, an accurate reading may not be displayed immediately after turning on the power.
-Allow the product to warm up for at least one minute after turning on the power to allow the reading to stabilize before use.
+Allow the product to warm up for at least 40 seconds after turning on the power to allow the reading to stabilize before use.
 Allow the product to warm up for at least 10 minutes after turning on the power before performing gas adjustment. - The reading of the carbon monoxide sensor may rise if exposed to high concentrations of volatile organic compounds (VOCs).
 If the reading rises and will not return, the activated carbon filter in the carbon monoxide sensor must be replaced.
 For information on activated carbon filter replacement, contact RIKEN KEIKI. - The zero point for carbon monoxide and hydrogen sulfide sensors may fluctuate at low or high temperatures.
 If this occurs, perform fresh air adjustment in the ambient atmosphere. - The hydrogen sulfide sensor may exhibit temporary fluctuations if exposed to sudden temperature variations.
 Allow the product to stand and acclimatize in the ambient atmosphere. - If the VOC sensor is exposed to high concentrations of methane (CH4), ethane (C2H6), propane (C3H8), or other gases, [----] may appear on the concentration display, the lamps may flash, and the buzzer may sound, temporarily disabling measurement.
 In environments where these gases are present, even if the concentration display does not indicate [----], be aware that the VOC concentration may not be accurately measured.